acertaingrace/trilium-abcjs/README.md

 - [ ] with the plugin and/or the simple file render, abcjs inserts ```.abcjs-dragging-in-progress text, .abcjs-dragging-in-progress tspan {-webkit-touch-callout: none; -webkit-user-select: none; -khtml-user-select: none; -moz-user-select: none; -ms-user-select: none; user-select: none;}Sheet Music``` <- figure out how to fix that
     - [ ] maybe related to [this issue](https://github.com/paulrosen/abcjs/issues/717)?
 - [ ] fix live editor as include note not rendering properly
+- [ ] dragging works; maybe when notes dragged, the textarea value is changed?